gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 description: Use these functions to cast a value from one data type to another.
 {{< /code-toggle >}}

-### Function/method descriptions

-Start the description with "Returns" to describe the value returned by a function or method, or with "Reports whether" if the returned value is a boolean.
+For function and method pages, start the description with "Returns" to describe the value returned, or with "Reports whether" if the returned value is a boolean.
 If a function or method is used primarily for its side effects, describe the action it performs instead, using third-person present tense.
 For example:

 - `Returns a slice containing the elements after the first N elements of the given slice.`
 - `Reports whether the given page is in the given section.`
 - `Logs a WARNING from a template.`

+### Section headings

+Do not use formatting, such as backticks, bold, or italic, in section headings, levels `h1` through `h6`.

+- Use sentence-style capitalization.
+- Keep them concise.
+- Do not create a single subsection under a section; either add more subsections or remove the heading.
+This also applies to a single level 2 heading on an otherwise unheaded page: either add a second level 2 heading, or remove it and let the content flow as body text.
+- Precede the first subheading under a heading with a sentence introducing the subsections, unless the heading text alone makes the subsections' purpose obvious.

 ### File paths and names